 The Christian religion is one of the three great monotheistic religions to emerge out of the Middle East.
 While the theology and ritual of Christian denominations vary widely, there are some common elements that all denominations share to varying degrees.
 As with all religions, Christians believe that man requires super-human assistance and guidance.
 Chfristians believe that communion between Gos and man is possible and that God is willing to assist man.
 Christianity's unique feature is that Jesus Christ is the agent for brining man in communion with God.
 And it is here that Christians different greatly.
 Some believe this communion must be mediated by the Church while others that the individual can and should engage in firect communioin with God.
 While the theology varies widely, all Christians believe that Jesus in some way is the means by which man open communion with God.

 Jesus of Nazareth was an actual historical figure.
 Scholars agree on virtualy nothing about him, except that he was a Jew and a very moving and profound spirtual leader.
 He surely is the most influentil individual in all of history.
 We do not even know precisely when he was born and died, despite the fact that the modern calendar is based on him, BC meaning before Christ and AD meaning after death.
-That in in itseld leaves a gap of over 30 yeatrs--Jesus' life span.
-That imprecission comes from the fact that the modern sating system ( the split betweem BC and AD) was inventd 5 centuries after Christ (525 AD).
+That in itself leaves a gap of over 30 yeatrs--Jesus' life span.
+That imprecission comes from the fact that the modern dating system (the split betweem BC and AD) was invented 5 centuries after Christ (525 AD).
 Pope John I assigned a monk named Dionysius the task of preparing a standardized calendar for the western Church.
 It was based on Jesus' birth.
 Modern scholars, however, believe that Dionysius was off by a few years.
 Jesus was probably born about 4 or 5 BC.
 Most of hat w know about Jesus' life comes from the Gospels (Mathew, Mark, Luke, and John).
 The Gospels of Matthew, Mark, Luke and John were written between 65 and 95 A and only two of whom were Appostles.
 Absent from the Gospels is details on Jesus's family life and childhood.
 We learn about his increasing wisdom (Luke 2:40-52), but the first real event is when at 12 years of age he comes to the Tempel and is questioned by the Pharisees (Matthew 2:23 and Luke 2:41-51).
 None of Gospel authors knew Jesus as a child.
 The only other source about his childhood are the apocryphal gospels, written later and without any historical basis.
 The central issue about Jesus is just who he was.
 Most agree that he was a great spiritual leader.
 Even Muslims accept him as an important prophet.
 Jews did not accept his as the Messih.
 Christians did.
 Christins disagre as to the actual nature of Jesus.
 Gnoticism was a widely held belief.
 This disagreement over the nature of Jesus was the central issue within the early Christian Church.
-While addressed at the Council of Niccea and essentiually settled in Catholic cannonical law.
+It was addressed at the Council of Niccea and essentially settled in Catholic cannonical law.
 And the tempral opwer of the Church backed by the Bzantine Emperor supressed non-conformists.
 This left a lingering division which would be a factor in the Aran miltary advance across the Christian lands of the Levant and North Adrica.
 It is an issue which still concerns Christian scholars.
 The Chrustian Church is of course based on the worship of Jesus, but it must be remembered that Jesus was a teacher, but did little to found a religion and establish an institutinal structure.
 This would be left to the Apostles--essentially Paul.

 The histoy of the early Christian Church is an amazing story of how a small splinter group of Judism (itself a very mall religious group) came to dominate the powerful Roman Empire.
 Christianity competed with many other religious sects within an empire which was largely tolerant of religion--but singled out Christianity for prosecution.
 Evenually it was Christinity, however, that replaced the state religion upon which the Empire was founded.
 It is important to note that Christianity grew without any central authoity.
 The papacy which came to dominate Christianity rose in a later period of the Church's development.
 Christianity developed in local communities in many scattered locations throughout the Empire.
 Thus the Church that was legalized by Constantine at the beginning of the 4th century was a Church with no widely agreed threology or canonical tradition.